BlackJoke76/OmniSR/README.md

         |-- normal # normal map of the original image

 ```
-2. Run [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2) to generate depth map of the original image and then run `calculate_normal.py` to get normal map
+2. Run [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2) to generate depth map of the original image and then run `calculate_normal.py` to get normal map.After you download Depth-Anythinh-V2, replace `run.py` with with the `Depth-Anything-V2_run.py` in this repository.
 3. Then, download this [weight](https://dl.fbaipublicfiles.com/dinov2/dinov2_vitl14/dinov2_vitl14_pretrain.pth) of [dinov2](https://github.com/facebookresearch/dinov2) and clone the code of [dinov2](https://github.com/facebookresearch/dinov2) into this folder
 4. You need to modify the following terms in `option.py`
 ```python